MARTIMM/SessionManager/doc/dispatcher.md

 ## What should it do?

 The purpose of this program is that it can quickly setup or change an environment for something like a programming or music writing task.

-In the case of a programming task; start a console with several tabs open to working directories, start an editor, start a filemanager with tabs opened to directories, start a reader with some language documentation, etcetera.
+For example in the case of a programming task; start a console with several tabs open to working directories, start an editor, start a filemanager with tabs opened to directories you need, start a reader with some language documentation, etcetera.

 Optionally the action can show a checkbutton for each program which can be (de)selected to dis-/enable the start of a program depending on what is needed at that moment. *this is something for later.*